 Image Courtesy: https://armsindustries.com/united-states-space-force

-During a visit to the Marine Corps Air Station in Miramar, California, on March 13, 2018, President Donald Trump revealed an idea he had.
+During a visit to the Miramar Marine Corps Air Station on March 13, 2018, President Donald Trump revealed an idea he had.
 “You know, I was saying the other day because we’re doing a tremendous amount of work in space, maybe we need a new force.
 We’ll call it the Space Force,” Trump said.
 “And I was not really serious, and then I thought, ‘Maybe that’s a great idea.
 Maybe we’ll have to do that.'”

 The Planning Process

 On June 18, 2018, President Donald Trump officially announced his plans for a Space Force, an independent military service branch to undertake missions and operations in the rapidly developing domain of space.
 Vice President Mike Pence and the Department of Defense released more details about the Space Force on August 9, 2018, citing plans to create a Department of the Space Force, and setting an ambitious timeline in which the Space Force would be expected to be established between 2020 and 2024.

 Immediately following Pence’s announcement in August, the Pentagon released a report that detailed some of the Department of Defense’s immediate actions for creating the Space Force:

 - Establish a Space Development Agency – This is an agency tasked with developing and testing new and improved national security capabilities and technology in space.

 - Establish a Space Operations Force – This force will be a collection of space experts from throughout the military who will provide needed expertise.

 - Create a United States Space Command – Led by a four-star general or flag officer, the new space command would direct space operations.